Curtis Bowers: Early life and education

 Bowers was born in Tampa, Florida in 1965.
 He earned a Bachelor of Arts degree in business from Colorado Christian University and a Master of Arts in curriculum and instruction from the University of Colorado, Colorado Springs.

 Career

 Bowers was a private school teacher and a public school tutor.

 In 1995, Bowers opened a fondue restaurant in Manitou Springs, Colorado.
 He later owned two other restaurants in Nampa and Boise, Idaho.

 In 2007, Bowers was appointed by Idaho governor Butch Otter as a Republican member of Idaho House of Representatives for the 10A district.

 Bowers has also worked as a filmmaker.
 He is known for the documentary Agenda: Grinding America Down.
-The film won the $101,000 grand prize at the 2010 San Antonio Independent Christian Film Festival.
+The film is viewed as "the most powerful expose of the communist, socialist, progressive attempt to take over America produced" in 2010 and won the $101,000 grand prize at the 2010 San Antonio Independent Christian Film Festival.

 Filmography

 Personal life

 Bowers' wife is Lauren Bowers.
 They have nine children.
-Bowers and his family live in Idaho.